KBC Group NV Invests $59,000 in The E.W. Scripps Company (NASDAQ:SSP)

-A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in SSP.
-IndexIQ Advisors LLC acquired a new stake in shares of E.W.
-Scripps in the first quarter worth $407,000.
-Aaron Wealth Advisors LLC bought a new stake in E.W.
-Scripps in the 1st quarter valued at $1,343,000.
-State of Alaska Department of Revenue increased its holdings in E.W.
-Scripps by 9.9% in the 2nd quarter.
-State of Alaska Department of Revenue now owns 43,722 shares of the company’s stock valued at $545,000 after buying an additional 3,950 shares during the period.
-Contrarius Investment Management Ltd grew its holdings in shares of E.W.
-Scripps by 4.4% in the 1st quarter.
-Contrarius Investment Management Ltd now owns 3,760,324 shares of the company’s stock worth $78,177,000 after purchasing an additional 158,550 shares during the last quarter.
-Finally, State of Tennessee Treasury Department grew its holdings in shares of E.W.
-Scripps by 8.6% in the 1st quarter.
-State of Tennessee Treasury Department now owns 41,622 shares of the company’s stock worth $865,000 after purchasing an additional 3,294 shares during the last quarter.
-65.81% of the stock is owned by hedge funds and other institutional investors.
+A number of other institutional investors also recently modified their holdings of the company.
+Strs Ohio acquired a new position in shares of E.W.
+Scripps during the second quarter worth approximately $203,000.
+Chesapeake Wealth Management grew its holdings in E.W.
+Scripps by 4.1% during the second quarter.
+Chesapeake Wealth Management now owns 31,368 shares of the company’s stock worth $392,000 after buying an additional 1,248 shares in the last quarter.
+State of Alaska Department of Revenue grew its holdings in E.W.
+Scripps by 9.9% during the second quarter.
+State of Alaska Department of Revenue now owns 43,722 shares of the company’s stock worth $545,000 after buying an additional 3,950 shares in the last quarter.
+Jane Street Group LLC bought a new stake in E.W.
+Scripps during the first quarter worth $232,000.
+Finally, Penn Capital Management Company LLC grew its holdings in E.W.
+Scripps by 6.8% during the first quarter.
+Penn Capital Management Company LLC now owns 667,966 shares of the company’s stock worth $14,756,000 after buying an additional 42,297 shares in the last quarter.
+65.81% of the stock is owned by institutional investors and hedge funds.

 Insider Buying and Selling at E.W.
 Scripps

-In other news, insider Lisa A. Knutson sold 15,650 shares of E.W.
-Scripps stock in a transaction on Tuesday, August 23rd.
-The stock was sold at an average price of $15.43, for a total transaction of $241,479.50.
-Following the completion of the sale, the insider now owns 59,794 shares of the company’s stock, valued at $922,621.42.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Insiders own 3.08% of the company’s stock.
+In other E.W.
+Scripps news, insider Lisa A. Knutson sold 15,650 shares of the company’s stock in a transaction on Tuesday, August 23rd.
+The stock was sold at an average price of $15.43, for a total value of $241,479.50.
+Following the completion of the transaction, the insider now owns 59,794 shares in the company, valued at approximately $922,621.42.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Corporate insiders own 3.08% of the company’s stock.

-Several brokerages recently issued reports on SSP.
-Benchmark reduced their price target on shares of E.W.
-Scripps from $25.00 to $17.00 in a research report on Tuesday, August 2nd.
-Guggenheim cut their price target on shares of E.W.
-Scripps to $16.00 in a research report on Monday, August 15th.
-Finally, Wells Fargo & Company lowered their target price on E.W.
-Scripps from $24.00 to $20.00 and set an “overweight” rating for the company in a research note on Monday, August 8th.
+SSP has been the subject of several recent research reports.
+Guggenheim decreased their price target on E.W.
+Scripps to $16.00 in a report on Monday, August 15th.
+Benchmark decreased their price target on E.W.
+Scripps from $25.00 to $17.00 in a report on Tuesday, August 2nd.
+Finally, Wells Fargo & Company decreased their price target on E.W.
+Scripps from $24.00 to $20.00 and set an “overweight” rating for the company in a report on Monday, August 8th.

 The E.W.
 Scripps Company, together with its subsidiaries, operates as a media enterprise through a portfolio of local and national media brands.
 The company operates through Local Media, Scripps Network, and Other segments.
 The Local Media segment operates broadcast television stations, which produce news, information, and entertainment content, as well as its related digital operations.